spcourse/mcs/_schedules/mcs/index.md

 Details:

 * For each *programming module* is graded on a scale from 1 - 10.
 The grade will be determined by the amount of correctly submitted assignments.
 If you complete all the base assignments of a module you will get a 7.
 The rest of the grade (anything above a 7) will be determined by the amount and correctness of challenge assignments.
+* For each challenge assignment you need to be able to explain the code to the teacher to get the credit.
 * Each tutorial quiz is graded on a scale from 2 - 4.
 * The final exam will consist of a number of small programming assignments that you will make on your own laptop in a controlled environment.
 The exam is graded on a scale from 1 - 10.
 * The final grade is calculated as follows: